-Pelosi: House Judiciary will sue former WH counsel McGahn
+House Judiciary sues to force McGahn to testify

 In a contrast to Pelosi, House Judiciary Committee Chairman Jerrold Nadler insists that the committee is essentially already doing the work of impeachment, with or without a formal House vote to begin an inquiry.
 Nadler has also made it clear that he’d favor beginning official proceedings, saying last month that Trump “richly deserves” impeachment.

-Nadler laid out an aggressive timeline this week, saying that he hopes to be able to have resolution in court by the end of October.
+Nadler laid out an aggressive timeline this week, saying he hopes to be able to have resolution in court by the end of October.

 “If we decide to report articles of impeachment we could get to that in the late fall, perhaps in the latter part of the year,” Nadler said Monday on MSNBC.